dynamical-inference/ebc/README.md

 [`[Paper]`](https://openreview.net/forum?id=kvI0QTVRQD) [`[Preprint]`](https://arxiv.org/abs/2510.21706) [`[Poster]`](https://neurips.cc/virtual/2025/loc/san-diego/poster/116330)

-🚧 *This repository is currently under construction.
-You can follow [issue #1](https://github.com/dynamical-inference/ebc/issues/1) if you'd like to be notified about the first code release.*
+This repository contains the code that was used to produce the results in the paper.

 ## Abstract